Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 	  - Filter to get all companies from Yahoo! finance
 	  - Get data from last collected till today for each company
 		- push to DB
 	- Run the script as a cron job every 24hrs

 ---

-### Indicators calc functions ![VARUNINCOMPLETE]

-- Parameters ![INCOMPLETE]
-  - Company
-  - time window `Start data and end date`
-  - time period
-- Push to DB
-- SMA
-- Std Dev

----

 ### Derive Indicator values for different time periods ![HRITIKINCOMPLETE]